openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 -  Retype a volume (Host and storage assisted volume migration)
 -  Create a volume from a snapshot
 -  Create and delete generic volume group
--  Create and delete generice volume group snapshot
+-  Create and delete generic volume group snapshot
 -  Modify generic volume group (add and remove volumes)
 -  Create generic volume group from source
 -  Live Migration